News & Events

 Upcoming ReEntry InterMission

-Missionary families who have recently returned are encouraged to join us for two days of refreshing, equipping, and gaining tools and insights for adjustment.
+Missionary families and individuals who have recently returned are welcome!
+We encourage you to join us for two full days of refreshing, equipping, and gaining tools and insights for adjustment.
 Please register online or use our contact us form for more information.

 InterMission South Pacific!

 InterMission South Pacific was held July 1-5, 2013 for missionaries in Australia and the South Pacific.
 The venue was south of Sydney, in Wollongong, Australia.
 (Look for photos).
 The next InterNational InterMission has not yet been scheduled.
 For information on how to participate, please contact us.
 Invitations are currently going out.
 Please register.

 We hosted a eEntry InterMission October 19-20 near the OC campus.